m-bektas/hepsiburada_webscrape/README.md

 ### Installing and Initialization

-* Download the project and put it in a folder called "hbapp"

 * Copy-paste the links of the products you want to scrape to hbapp/app/links.txt.
 Seperate them with a comma(,).

 ### Usage